ocaml-ppx/ocamlformat/README.md

   they will see an error message instead of reformatting the whole project in a different way.

-### Can ocamlformat support my style?
+### Can OCamlFormat support my style?

 No.
-It is better to see ocamlformat as a tool to apply *a* style, rather than a tweakable tool to enforce your existing style.
+It is better to see OCamlFormat as a tool to apply *a* style, rather than a tweakable tool to enforce your existing style.
 There are some knobs that you can turn, such as overriding `margin` to determine the maximum line width.
 But it is better not to set individual options to override what the default profile is doing.

 To quote (and sed) [prettier's page on option philosophy](https://prettier.io/docs/en/option-philosophy.html):

-> Ocamlformat has a few options because of history. **But we don’t want more of them.**
+> OCamlFormat has a few options because of history. **But we don’t want more of them.**
 >
-> By far the biggest reason for adopting ocamlformat is to stop all the on-going debates over styles.
+> By far the biggest reason for adopting OCamlFormat is to stop all the on-going debates over styles.
 >
-> The more options ocamlformat has, the further from the above goal it gets.
-The debates over styles just turn into debates over which ocamlformat options to use.
+> The more options OCamlFormat has, the further from the above goal it gets.
+The debates over styles just turn into debates over which OCamlFormat options to use.

-### How to locally disable ocamlformat?
+### How to locally disable OCamlFormat?

 To disable the formatting of a specific toplevel item you must attach an `[@@ocamlformat "option=VAL"]` attribute to this item in the processed file, such as: